mikeshhoffman/siteredesign/docs/design-plan.md

 # Design Plan for Redesigned Site

-The overall spirit of the redesign is to do the opposite of the exiting site: instead, err on the side of simple plan low-key design, like the good HBO GO site where a peer commented "What design?
-There's only content."
+The overall spirit of the redesign is to do the opposite of the exiting site: instead, err on the side of simple plan low-key design.

 As a tentative starting point, start with the least design possible, the most simple and generic -- as a corrective to the current site's complex design.